leifg/leif.io/content/schlockchain/_index.md

 layout: "simple"
 ---

 The blockchain universe is quite the universe.
-I have a lot of thoughts on this technology an I am taking a rather extreme position:
+I have a lot of thoughts on this technology and I am taking a rather extreme position:

 > The only use case for public blockchains is: Assigning ownership of certain digital assets without a central authority